taygunkara/taygunkara/README.md

 ## 👨‍💻 About Me

-With a background in Mechatronics Engineering, I specialize in managing software testing processes for e-commerce projects.
-My journey in software testing began as a co-founder of an e-commerce site, where I took charge of the testing processes.
-This experience led me to develop test scenarios for system transitions and conduct both manual and automated tests.
+With a background in mechatronics engineering, I specialise in managing software testing processes for e-commerce projects.
+My journey in software testing began as a co-founder of an e-commerce site where I was responsible for the testing processes.
+This experience led me to develop test scenarios for system transitions and to perform both manual and automated tests.

-You can find my education and work experiences on LinkedIn, or feel free to reach out to me via email.
+You can view my education, certificates and work experience on LinkedIn or feel free to contact me by email.

 ## 🛠️ Technical Skills